-In terms of passenger traffic, it is the busiest airport in Africa, pipping Cairo to the top spot.
+In terms of passenger traffic, it is the busiest airport in Africa, tipping Cairo to the top spot.

-It plays host to more than 40 airlines and is one of the few airports in the world that has direct, non-stop flights to six continents.
+It plays host to 47 airlines and is one of the few airports in the world that has direct, non-stop flights to six continents.

-In the 2012 World Airport Awards, OR Tambo was named the second best airport in Africa, with Cape Town winning, and King Shaka in Durban finishing third.
+In the 2015 World Airport Awards, OR Tambo was named the best airport in Africa, with Cape Town coming in second, and King Shaka in Durban finishing third.

-Ongoing infrastructure upgrades mean that OR Tambo can now handle up to 28 million passengers a year.
+OR Tambo is able to handle up to 28-million passengers a year.
 The terminal development has been accompanied by upgrades of adjacent aprons and the road network feeding the airport.

-The new terminals offer an array of restaurants and shops, a duty-free retail mall for international travellers, and a conference centre and business support facility.
+The upgraded terminals offer an array of restaurants and shops, a duty-free retail mall for international travellers, and a conference centre and business support facility.

 The terminals were designed to encourage natural movement of passengers, as well as to cater for the needs of disabled people, with lifts placed in the centre of the terminal for easy wheelchair access.